-Walter Scott's investment activities are overseen by an Investment Management Committee (IMC) which reports to the Walter Scott Board and comprises representatives from all areas of investment as well as other senior members of the firm.
+Walter Scott's investment activities are overseen by an Investment Management Committee (IMC) that reports to the Walter Scott Board and comprises representatives from all areas of investment as well as other senior members of the firm.

-Walter Scott's ESG Policy and Proxy Voting Policy can be found on the firm's website (www.walterscott.com).
+Walter Scott's Responsible Investing Policy, Engagement Policy and Proxy Voting Policy can be found on the firm's website (www.walterscott.com).